gpo/grassroots/README_PACKAGES.md

 Depends on generate-metadata to have created metadata.ts.
 Contains all logic shared between frontend and backend that doesn't rely on generated openAPI bindings.

+## grassroots-backend

+Depends on grassroots-shared.
+Contains the backend.

 ## openapi-paths

-Depends on grassroots-shared, as it calls the backend with --gen-files-only which depends on grassroots-shared.
+Depends on grassroots-backend, as it runs the backend with --gen-files-only.
 Produces and contains the openAPI bindings.

-## grassroots-backend

-Depends on all of the above (though only indirectly on generate-metadata).
-Contains the backend.

 ## grassroots-shared-net

-Contains logic shared between grassroots-frontend and grassroots-backend-tests that relies on generated openAPI bindings.
+Contains logic shared between grassroots-frontend and grassroots-backend-e2etests that relies on generated openAPI bindings (openapi-paths).

-## grassroots-backend-tests
+## grassroots-backend-e2etests

 Depends on grassroots-backend and grassroots-shared-net.